milan-codes/milan-codes.github.io/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies by running `yarn install`.
+2. Install the necessary dependencies by running `bun install`.
 3. Customize the site's content and configuration files to reflect your personal information and preferences.
 4. Deploy the site, according to [Astro's documentation](https://docs.astro.build/en/guides/deploy/), to your hosting provider of choice.